Built-in Types

 Now let’s write a function that verifies that a given value is a JSON value.

-, we could just return the parameter and
+If we annotated the parameter as any, we could just return the parameter and

-Flow would accept that without error because any
+Flow would accept that without error because any is a subtype of all types,

-including JSON
+including JSON.

-, however, we can still pass any value into our function, as
+If we use mixed, however, we can still pass any value into our function, as

 type, Flow requires us to implement the necessary runtime type checks.